erpnext/foundation/foundation/www/docs/user/videos/learn/shopping-cart.md

 **Duration: 6:32**

-ERPNext has Customers Portal.
-It allos Customer to login, and place new orderes using shopping cart.
-From Customer Portal, customer can also track progress on their existing orders, view history of transactions and communicate via Issues.
+ERPNext has a Customers Portal.
+It allows a Customer to login, and place new orders using shopping cart.
+From Customer Portal,a Customer can also track the progress of their existing orders, view history of transactions and communicate via Issues.